 Over the coming weeks, we will follow the children's progress through rehearsals leading to curtain-up and final bows.

 In a series of 'Director’s Dispatches', Chris Rafferty, the school’s headmaster and producer of Dazzle, will record his reflections and insights as the production takes shape.

 To set the scene, we begin with some background on the school and its approach to school productions.

 Bowness on Solway is a small Primary School 15 miles west of Carlisle.
 It has 66 children in just three classes.

-It puts particular emphasis on the value of the performing and creative arts, and has a growing reputation for the excellence of its school productions.
-It recently received an Artsmark Gold Award.
+We put particular emphasis on the value of the performing and creative arts, and have a growing reputation for the excellence of our school productions.
+The school recently received an Artsmark Gold Award.

-Children in its three classes have an opportunity to take to the stage each year.
-It stages a Nativity for the youngest children, a winter show for the middle class, and a summer Leavers’ production for the oldest children.
+Children in our three classes have an opportunity to take to the stage each year.
+We stage a Nativity for the youngest children, a winter show for the middle class, and a summer Leavers’ production for the oldest children.

-The school has a tradition of inviting other local schools to come and see its end-of-year show.
-This means it will normally put on five or six performances of the summer show.
+The school has a tradition of inviting other local schools to come and see our end-of-year show.
+This means we normally put on five or six performances of the summer show.

 Why did the school choose Dazzle?